Skip to main content

 Default Market Offer: The Electricity Price Safety Net

-The AER is required by competition and consumer regulations to determine the Default Market Offer (DMO) each year for New South Wales, south-east Queensland and South Australia.
+The AER is required by competition and consumer regulations to determine the Default Market Offer (DMO) each year for New South Wales (customers served by the Ausgrid, Endeavour Energy, Essential Energy networks), South East Queensland (Energex) and South Australia (SA Power Networks).
 It has been operating since 2019.

 Determining the DMO price each year is one of the ways the Australian Energy Regulator works to ensure energy consumers are better off now, and in the future.